ST10405022/GroupFlow-v5/README.md

 GroupFlow is an Android application developed using **Clean Architecture** principles and **role-based access control** to serve both **Patients** and **Employees** in a clinical environment.
 The system enables users to manage appointments, view ultrasound scans, submit reviews, and access clinic information.

+Referenced principles include Clean Architecture, which emphasises separation into domain, data, and UI layers (Martin, 2018), and role-based access control using Firebase Auth and Firestore Security Rules (Firebase, 2025; TheNewGenCoder, 2023).

 ---

 # Previous Sprint
 ## Sprint 4: Project Structure and Initial Implementation
 **Duration:** 26th June – 8th July
 **Goal:**
-Set up the core infrastructure of the application, initialize the GitHub repository and CI/CD pipeline, and scaffold all necessary classes and layout files to support modular development of GroupFlow.
+Set up the core infrastructure of the application, initialize the GitHub repository and CI/CD pipeline, and scaffold all necessary classes and layout files to support modular development of GroupFlow (Martin, 2018).

 ### ✅ Objectives Achieved
 - 📁 Defined and implemented a **Clean Architecture structure**: